sposetti/TestDocs/validate-installation.md

 Smoke Test MapReduce
 ----

-1. Test you can browse your Job Tracker.
+1. Test browsing to the Job Tracker.

         http://{your.jobtracker.server}:50030/